Green Smoothie Gourmet

 Jump to Recipe

-No bake chocolate oatmeal cookies are the perfect blend of rich chocolate and chewy, buttery textures.
+No bake cashew bars are the perfect blend of rich chocolate and chewy, buttery textures.
 Made with cashew cream, these treats are incredibly easy, protein-rich, and a hassle-free, nutritious breakfast treat.

-These no bake chocolate oatmeal cookies offer a tasty blend of rich chocolate flavor and essential nutrients like protein, fiber, and more to enhance energy levels and metabolism.
+These no bake cashew bars offer a tasty blend of rich chocolate flavor and essential nutrients like protein, fiber, and more to enhance energy levels and metabolism.
+Like my edible chocolate chip cookie dough made with white beans, and my no bake cookie dough bites, these bars are no bake and made in minutes.

 Why You'll Love This Recipe

 Like a candy bar.
-These cookies have a chewy texture like rice krispies with a chocolate top, only the texture is from nutritious oatmeal.
+These cashew bars have a chewy texture like rice krispies with a chocolate top, only the texture is from nutritious oatmeal.
 Instead of marshmallows, the binder is cashew cream, far more nutritious than marshmallows but no less delicious.

 Surprising nutrition.
-No bake cookies often use butter as a binder, but this recipe uses cashews instead and while butter is made up of saturated fat, cashews are more nutritious and heart healthy with unsaturated fat.
+No bake bars often use butter as a binder, but this recipe uses cashews instead.
+While butter is made up of saturated fat, cashews are more nutritious and heart healthy with unsaturated fat.
 Oats provide exception fiber, also lower cholesterol and provide heart-healthy support.

 No bake & easy to make.
-Once you've soaked the cashews (20 minutes), you can whip these cookies up fast.
+Once you've soaked the cashews (20 minutes), you can whip these bars up fast.
 Press the batter into a loaf pan, top with chocolate and slice.
-Cookies are ready in 20 minutes.
+Bars are ready in 20 minutes.

 Ingredients